 Switch to rechargeable batteries

-Now more than ever, we are showering our friends and family with electronic toys and devices of great varieties.
+Now more than ever, we are showering our friends and family with electronic toys and devices of great variety.
 The only issue is that some of these gifts require disposable batteries.

 On average, we buy ten batteries per year for gadgets and toys.
 In 2009, only two out of every ten found their way to recycling plants.
 The EU Batteries Directive has set battery recycling targets at 45 per cent for 2016.